jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

     (ii) call-in transactions:
     (iii) overseas investments covered by the emergency notification regime:
     (iv) overseas investments in SIB assets:
+  (da) prescribing additional classes of transactions to which section 85 applies:
   (e) prescribing a date for notification for the purposes of section 86.
 (2) The Minister must have regard to New Zealand’s international obligations when making a recommendation relating to a regulation for the purposes set out in subsection (1)﻿(a) to (e).
 (3) The Minister must, before making a recommendation for the purpose set out in subsection (1)﻿(c) that applies in section 82, be satisfied that a class of business is not broader than is reasonably necessary to manage risks to national security or public order.